What Is A Reverse Takeover?

 #5 – Benefits of Getting Listed

 Once the company is public, it becomes easier for the shareholders to exit from their investment as they can sell their shares in the market.
-The access to the capital becomes easier as well since the company can go for secondary listing whenever it needs more capital.
+Access to the capital becomes easier as well since the company can go for secondary listing whenever it needs more capital.

 #1 – Asymmetrical Information

 #2 – Possibilities of Fraud

 At times shell companies can misuse this opportunity.
 They don’t have any operations whatsoever or are troubled companies.
 They provide a safe route to private companies in going public through acquiring them.

 #3 – Burden of Regulations

 There are a lot of compliance issues in case of reverse takeover accounting when a company goes public.
 Taking care of these compliances require significant efforts, and thus management gets busier in sorting out administrative issues first, which hinders the growth of the company

 - IPOs are more profitable: It is often said that IPOs are overpriced, which increases the valuation of the company.
 This is not the case with reverse takeovers.

 - The positive sentiment created by the efforts of the investment bank acting as an advisor for the concerned company helps the company in getting good support in the market, which does not happen with reverse takeovers.